fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 # Overall

 Wow, what a book.
-Even thogh most things were pretty much known beforehand, it is nice seeing them written down like that.
-This is a good collection of 'basic general thruths' about startups and reality in general.
+Even though most things were pretty much known beforehand, it is nice seeing them written down like that.
+This is a good collection of 'basic general truths' about startups and reality in general.
 It gives a good glimpse in how to evaluate businesses, and maybe stay away from those that will certainly fail.
 I guess that going by these recommendations does not ensure success, but it at least makes success possible.